sunnyjoke/AI-chat-page/src/README.md

 #### config.py file

-- load_AI_configuration function: Load environment variables and set up API key for OpenAI
+- load_AI_configuration function: Load environment variables and set up API key for OpenAI.

+- config class: Sets a secret key that will be used by the DevelopmentConfig class.

+- DevelopmentConfig class: Contains the data necessary to connect to the database.

+- config dictionary: It stores the database configuration for the development of the app, it could also store other configurations such as for testing.

+- TestConfig class: This class is used to disable CSRF tokens if necessary, such as for testing.

+- commented print: prints to the terminal the hashed password that the user entered in "generate_password_hash".